 Already results from the First WMO Intercomparison of Visibility Measurements (WMO, 1990) show that the best transmissometers, when properly calibrated and maintained, can provide measurements of MOR with a standard error of about 10% when MOR is up to 60 times their baseline.

-Accuracy of scatter meters
+Accuracy of forward scatter meters

-The principal sources of error in measurements of MOR taken with scatter meters are as follows:
+The principal sources of error in measurements of MOR taken with forward scatter meters are as follows:

-(a) Calibration error (visibility too low or calibration carried out in unstable conditions affecting the extinction coefficient);
+(a) Calibration error (visibility too low or calibration performed in unstable conditions);

-(b) Lack of repeatability in terms of procedure or materials when using opaque scatterers for calibration;
+(b) Calibration error (stability, contamination and ageing of the calibration plates);

+(c) Calibration error (differences in geometry between transmitter and receiver, the measurement volume, and the position of the plates during calibration);

-(c) Instability of system electronics;
+(d) Instability of system electronics;

-(d) Remote transmission of the scatter coefficient as a low-current or voltage signal subject to interference from electromagnetic fields (particularly at aerodromes).
-It is preferable to digitize the signals;
+(e) Communications errors;

-(e) Disturbance due to rising or setting of the sun, and poor initial orientation of the instrument;
+(f) Disturbance from reflections of sun light due to poor initial instrument orientation;

-(f) Atmospheric pollution dirtying the optical systems (these instruments are much less sensitive to dirt on their optics than transmissometers, but heavy soiling does have an effect);
+(g) Atmospheric pollution dirtying the optical systems and/or incorrect compensation for this;

+(h) Incorrect installation causing reflections of transmitted signal by objects and surface;

+(i) Presence of cobwebs or individual spider silk and flying insects in the measurement volume;

+(j) Differences introduced by operating not at visible wavelengths and/or incorrect compensation for this;

-(g) Atmospheric conditions (for example, rain, snow, ice crystals, sand, local pollution) giving a scatter coefficient that differs from the extinction coefficient.
+(k) Atmospheric conditions (for example, rain, snow, ice crystals, sand, local pollution with different scatter angular dependence).

-Results from the First WMO Intercomparison of Visibility Measurements (WMO, 1990) show that scatter meters are generally less accurate than transmissometers at low values of MOR and show greater variability in their readings.
-There was also evidence that scatter meters, as a class, were more affected by precipitation than transmissometers.
-However, the best scatter meters showed little or no susceptibility to precipitation and provided estimates of MOR with standard deviation of about 10% over a range of MOR from about 100 m to 50 km.
-Almost all the scatter meters in the intercomparison exhibited significant systematic error over part of their measurement range.
-Scatter meters showed very low susceptibility to contamination of their optical systems.
+Results from the First WMO Intercomparison of Visibility Measurements (WMO, 1990) show that forward scatter meters are generally less accurate than transmissometers at low values of MOR, and forward scatter meters show greater variability in their readings.
+There was also evidence that forward scatter meters, as a class, were more affected by precipitation than transmissometers.
+However, the best forward scatter meters showed little or no susceptibility to precipitation and provided estimates of MOR with standard deviation of about 10% over a range of MOR from about 100 m to 50 km.
+Almost all the forward scatter meters in the intercomparison exhibited significant systematic error over part of their measurement range. forward scatter meters showed very low susceptibility to contamination of their optical systems.

-An overview of the differences between scatter meters and transmissometers is given by WMO (1992b).
+An overview of the differences between forward scatter meters and transmissometers is given by WMO (1992b).

+Accuracy of telephotometers and visual extinction meters

+Visual measurements based on the extinction coefficient are difficult to take.
+The main source of error is the variability and uncertainty of the performance of the human eye.
+These errors have been described in the sections dealing with the methods of visual estimation of MOR.

 References and further reading